 - triggers: For each trigger created with the mktrig command, displays the type of trigger and the name or pathname of the trigger executable (script or program).
 Use the -p option to limit the listing to a particular depot's triggers.
-Triggers that are enabled by creating a script at a well-known pathname (e.g. server admin trig) are not listed by this command. - users: For each user, displays (User#) the unique user-ID number and (User) the principal-name. - wspaces (workspaces): For each workspace that belongs to you or for all workspaces in the repository displays - (Name) the workspace name - (Storage) the full pathname to the workspace tree - (Host) the name of the machine where the workspace tree resides - (Stream) the stream number of the workspace stream, and four additional items: - (Target trans) how up-to-date the workspace should be. - (Trans) how up-to-date the workspace actually is.
-Usually, Target\trans and Trans levels are the same.
+Triggers that are enabled by creating a script at a well-known pathname (e.g. server admin trig) are not listed by this command. - users: For each user, displays (User#) the unique user-ID number and (User) the principal-name. - wspaces (workspaces): For a specific workspace, for all workspaces in the repository, or for each workspace that belongs to you (the default) displays - (Name) the workspace name - (Storage) the full pathname to the workspace tree - (Host) the name of the machine where the workspace tree resides - (Stream) the stream number of the workspace stream, and four additional items: - (Target trans) how up-to-date the workspace should be. - (Trans) how up-to-date the workspace actually is.
+Usually, Target_trans and Trans levels are the same.
 See Update Level in the update reference page. - (depot) the depot with which the workspace is associated. - (fileModTime) the timestamp of the last time the workspace was updated, converted to hex.